ivarconr/ws-node-intro/tasks/task-2/Steps-2.md

     * Solution: Copy-paste from docs and run.
     * Check result in browser.

-* Task a2): Use middleware to expose a public folder.
+* Task a2): Expose a public folder with static files
+    * Create a folder with a file called test.html
+    * Expose on /public/test.html
+    * Hints: express middleware

 * Task b): Write a test for "a" using supertest
-    * Solution: Separate code from "a" into server and app. npm install supertest.
-Run testfile.
+    * Separate code from "a" into 2 separate files (server.js and app.js).
+Make sure the app still works.
+    * Create a app-test.js. and test that the server responds with 200 ok and "Hello World" string.
+    * Hints: supertest
     * npm install supertest --save-dev

-* Task c): Render a view with handlebars.
-Use handlebars-express.
+* Task c): Render a view with nunjucks.
     * Make provided test green.

 * Task d): Make a middleware for requesttiming. use in previous example